vquigley/solar_system_hero/README.md

 solar_system_hero
 =================

-http://www.solarsystemscope.com/ is an excellent view of the solar system, if I could make it look a bit like this then I would have a hard on.
+http://www.solarsystemscope.com/ is an excellent view of the solar system, if I could make it look a bit like this then I would have a good time.

 User stories for arcade version...